Equipment for iPhone Food Photography

 Large Diffuser

-A large diffuser comes in handy for all levels of food photography.
-The diffusor sits between your light source and your subject and helps to create soft and balanced light.
-Diffusers come in a variety of sizes depending on your needs.
+A large diffuser helps soften the light coming in from your window.
+It sits between your light source and your subject and creates more spread out light that is balanced and soft.
+Diffusers also come in a variety of sizes depending on your needs.

 White & Black Foam Boards